 We are heartened that Senators Roberts and Stabenow are joined with Congressman Peterson in strong opposition to changes to eligibility, work requirements and waivers for SNAP recipients outlined in the House version.
 However, President Trump, Vice President Pence and Speaker Ryan are pushing for additional barriers to accessing SNAP.

-During September, the Conference Committee will work to release a compromise Farm Bill.
+Now, the Conference Committee must work to release a compromise Farm Bill.
 This will be followed by a Congressional Budget Office score and then a floor vote in both the House and the Senate, yet to be scheduled.